hacked-jekyll

 Variable Default Purpose

-color_punct var(--oc-green-9) Set the color of quote marks, commas, and parentheses
+color_punct green-9 Set the color of quotes, commas, and brackets

-color_hover var(--oc-green-5) Set the color of values on hover (if they are links)
+color_hover green-5 Set the color of values on hover (if they are links)

-show_quotes true Display quote marks around keys and values
+quotes true Display quote marks around keys and/or values

-All color defaults use the naming convention of the Open Color library (read here).
-You can change them to any other color in the library, any base CSS color, or any three or six-digit hex color.
+The color_* variables follow the Open Color library's naming convention (read here).
+You can change them to any color in the library using the same convention.
 For example:

 Bugs